davemcg/variant_prioritization/README.md

 # Input
 - VCF from [NGS_genotype_calling](https://github.com/davemcg/NGS_genotype_calling/blob/master/GVCF_to_VCF_snakemake.wrapper.sh)
   Has to be bgzipped.
 - PED with samples in VCF.
 The samples in PED and VCF must match.
-PED file has to be "\t" deliminated.
-If header is in PED, it has to start with #.
+PED file has to be "\t" delimited.
+If header in PED, it has to start with #.
 - SampleID in fastq files and PED files CANNOT contain "-" or "_".
 Can consider adding these characters in next version.
 - "Default" Gemini quieries for samples and families will be included.
 All variants inlcuding filtered ones are in the output.